-Obviously if you are night diving this would not be the best mask to wear but for bright daylight diving this the Scubapro synergy is an excellent choice.
+Obviously, if you are night diving this would not be the best mask to wear but for bright daylight diving, the Scubapro synergy is an excellent choice.
 Overall this is my top pick for a scuba mask.

-Note: The mask is available in dual and a single lens design.
+Note: The mask is available in single lens design.

 The Mask Lens

-Obviously the who point of diving is being able to see all the cool things under the water.
+Obviously, the whole point of diving is being able to see all the cool things under the water.
 Several factors will have a bearing on how good your visibility is.

-Secondly the choice of; single, dual or multiple/side lens will have a major impact on how well you see.
+Secondly, the choice of single, dual or multiple/side lenses will have a major impact on how well you see.
 A single lens mask has a more “open feel” because there is no nose bridge and so they have a wider uninterrupted field of view.

-There are several disadvantages to the single lens mask however.
-Namely you cannot use a prescription lenses with them and the volume of the mask is larger.
-This means they are harder to equalize than a dual lens mask.
+There are several disadvantages to the single lens mask, however.
+Namely, you cannot use prescription lenses with them and the volume of the mask is larger.
+This means they are harder to equalize than a dual-lens mask.

 Make sure you buy a mask that has a “tempered” lens, these lenses are stronger to withstand high pressure and withstand impacts better.
 The lenses will say right on it if it is tempered.

 The angle of the lens matters as well.
 Here I am referring to how well you can see downward.
 Having a better downward view enables you to see all of your equipment, like the gauges, BC pockets, dive knife, weight ditch handles etc.